Lighten up with some of our favorite shades of blonde.

 1. Platinum Blonde Hair

 Turn heads by going platinum blonde.
 If you have naturally dark hair, you’ll need to go through multiple steps as you bleach, tone and color your hair.
-If you are up for the process, maintenance (stock up on purple shampoo like the Bed Head by TIGI Dumb Blonde Purple Toning Shampoo), and of course love the blonde hair colors, then this is probably a great option for you.
+If you are up for the process, maintenance, and of course love the blonde hair colors, then this is probably a great option for you.

 2. White Blonde